The

 - This filter can also be used after-the-fact to filter

-mains harmonics.
-When recordings are made, note the
+audio affected by mains harmonics.
+When recordings are

 out, but if it is a recorded on a portable device and then

-on a computer you should be prepared to adjust the sample
+played back on a computer you should be prepared to adjust

-will have on the absolute frequencies of these components,
+schemes will have on the absolute frequencies of these

-recordings with a minimum of filtering and processing as to
+a minimum of filtering and processing as to avoid affecting

-affecting later analysis - that is, any filtering is placed
+later analysis - that is, any filtering is placed farther

 down-stream from the recording device.
 I figure that